valantic-CEC-Deutschland-GmbH/valantic-revealjs/README.md

 # NEXUS United reveal.js template

-This repo contains reveal.js boilerplate code in our corporate identity design.
+This repo contains Reveal.js boilerplate code in our corporate identity design.
-Select a branch from the github UI to view already created presentations.
+> Select a branch from the Github UI to view already created presentations.

 ## Setup Requirements